One Hundred Names: A Novel

 - June 17, 2014

-A journalist attempts the impossible: to find a connection between 100 people.
+A journalist attempts the impossible: to find a connection among 100 people.

 Kitty’s life is in a downward spiral.
 Her professional reputation is ruined, her mentor is dying, her boyfriend has left her, her landlord is threatening to evict her, and someone keeps smearing graffiti and feces on the door of her apartment.
 After slandering a popular teacher with false accusations of sexual assault against his students, Kitty has lost one job as a TV journalist and is about to lose another at Etcetera magazine.